Board of Equalization (BOE)-Notice of Change

 “Must be filed” is defined as hand-delivered or mailed to the Yavapai County Clerk of the Board at 1015 Fair St., room 310 Prescott, Arizona 86305 or 10 South 6th St, room 201, Cottonwood 86326.
 If mailed to either address, the envelope must be postmarked by the United States Postal Service prior to the due date.
 Yavapai County does not accept appeals electronically or by fax.

-With the closure of the building in response to CDC guidelines, please call the phone number on the front door to the Clerk of the Board’s Office when you arrive, a staff member will meet you at the door to accept your appeal.
+In the event of a partial closure of the building, in response to CDC guidelines, please call the phone number on the front door to the Clerk of the Board’s Office when you arrive, a staff member will meet you at the door to accept your appeal.

-When filing an appeal, you must provide a copy of the original petition that was submitted to the Assessor along with the Assessors Decision of Appeal that was mailed on July 9th and any documentation that you would like the hearing officer to consider (the Board of Equalization does not cross reference documentation with the Assessor’s office) for this part of the appeal.
+When filing an appeal, you must provide a petition for review, any pertinent supplements and documentation that you would like the hearing officer to consider (the Board of Equalization does not cross reference documentation with the Assessor’s office).

-If you are an agent filing for a petitioner you must provide an agent authorization form along with the appeal.
+If you are an agent filing for a petitioner, you must provide an agency authorization form along with the appeal.

-Once your appeal has been properly received, the appeal will be transmitted to the SBOE who will calendar your appeal between the dates of September 7-10, 2021.
-A notification will be sent to you by the SBOE, notifying you of the date, time and location of the hearing.
-If you will be absent during any of the scheduled hearing dates (September 7-10, 2021), please indicate what days you will be available for your hearing within the above timeframe.
+Once your appeal has been properly received, the appeal will be transmitted to the SBOE who will calendar your appeal between the dates of November 4-5, 2021.
+A notification will be sent to you, notifying you of the date, time, and location of the hearing.
+If you will be absent during any of the scheduled hearing dates (November 4-5, 2021), please indicate what days you will be available for your hearing within the above timeframe.
 Every effort will be made to accommodate your request for a specific date within the statutory time frame, but we cannot guarantee that a specific request will be granted.
 Once your hearing is scheduled, it cannot be changed.

 All appeals will be heard at the 1015 Fair St Prescott location in the Board of Supervisors’ Hearing Room.